 The title is the name people see when they access the item and the name you see on the My Content tab on the content page.
 The title should represent what the item contains.

-This short description is returned in the results list when people search for content in the portal website.
+This short description is returned in the results list when people search for content in the portal.
+The limit for the description is 2,048 characters.

 People see this in-depth description of the item when they open the item page.

 You can drag an image or browse to a file.
-For best results, add an image that is 600 pixels wide by 400 pixels high or larger with an aspect ratio of 1.5:1 in a web file format such as PNG, JPEG, or GIF.
+For best results, add an image that is 600 pixels wide by 400 pixels high or larger with an aspect ratio of 3:2 in a web file image format such as PNG, JPEG, or GIF.
+PNG file formats yield the crispest images.
 Pan and zoom to what you want to appear in your thumbnail.
 Depending on the size and resolution of your image file and how far you zoom in to customize the thumbnail, the image may be resampled and scaled when it's saved.
 If you add an image in GIF or JPEG format, it will be converted to PNG when it's saved.

 This section provides information about how the item can be used and by whom.
 For example, you might have a use constraint for a map layer that requires others to display copyright information on any screen capture that includes the layer.

-You will also see a Metadata link in the Layers list for any hosted feature layer that has associated metadata.
-The link allows anyone with access to the hosted feature layer's item page to view the individual layer's metadata in the metadata style configured for the portal.
+You will also see a Metadata button on the Overview tab of the details page for an individual layer in a feature layer.
+This allows anyone with access to the hosted feature layer's item page to view the individual layer's metadata in the metadata style configured for the organization.
 Similarly, if a table was published with metadata, you'll see a Metadata link in the Tables list.

 Categories make it easier for others to find content in your portal.
-If your portal administrator configured categories, you can assign up to 20 categories to your item.
+If your oranization administrator configured categories, you can assign up to 20 categories to your item.
 To assign or change the categories for an item, click Edit next to Categories and select the categories you want to assign.
 You can also use the Filter categories box to narrow the categories.
 Click Save when you are finished.
-Categories are supported beginning with ArcGIS Enterprise 10.6.1.

 Your item may contain data from different agencies or individuals.
 This is the place to give credit to the data providers.

-You can copy and paste the URL of an app or ArcGIS Server layer and use it elsewhere.
+You can copy and paste the URL of an app, ArcGIS Server layer, or hosted layer and use it elsewhere.
 For example, developers might want to include the URL of a hosted web layer in apps they build.

 Add ratings and comments